Working in the UK after your studies

 If you are applying in 2021 and you do not meet the study in the UK requirement (relevant period) because you have been learning outside the UK due to Coronavirus, you may still be eligible to apply.
 Your deadline for entering or returning to the UK after blended learning depends on when your course started and how long it was.

-If you start a course of 12 months or less in Autumn 2021 or Spring 2022 via blended learning from overseas you must enter the UK no later than 30 June 2022 and complete that course of study in the UK with a Student Route visa to be eligible for the Graduate Immigration Route.
-Students should travel once they are able to do so.
+If you start a course of 12 months or less in Spring 2022 via blended learning from overseas you must have entered the UK no later than 30 June 2022 and complete that course of study in the UK with a Student Route visa to be eligible for the Graduate Immigration Route.

 If you began a course of 12 months or less in 2020 or 2021 and have already travelled to the UK on your current student visa you will be able to make a GIR application as long as you are in the UK before the end date of your visa.